Dewieinns/Well_Depth/V1.0/README.md

 The First iteration of my Well Water depth sensor which reads the water level from a ~20 ft dug well only.

+## Software

+Software is broken in to 3 components:

 #### /Arduino
-Contains the program uploaded to the NodeMCU
+Contains the program uploaded to the NodeMCU.
+When a web request comes in the hardware polls the water sensor for its depth, then returns a formatted JSON response.

 #### /Server Side
-Contains a script that's run via a cronjob on a Linux server at varying rates (stick to an hour most of the time) which simply polls the NodeMCU for data and logs it to a Database.
+Contains a script that's run via a cronjob on a Linux server at varying rates (stick to an hour most of the time) which simply polls the NodeMCU for its JSON data and logs the raw data (0-1024) to a Database.

+#### *Webserver*
+The data is intrepreted and graphed via my personal webserver in various places via various methods for various reasons.

+## Hardware

+Hardware is assembled in a waterproof enclosure at the well head.
+Built on a prototype board is a ESP8266 NodeMcu powered by a cell phone USB charger hooked to a 12v car battery.
+The Sensor is hooked directly to this 12v battery and returns an analog signal to the A0 port of the ESP8266 NodeMcu.
+A LED is lit on the cell phone charger/power supply to indicate it does indeed have power and a green LED illuminates when the unit is returning a JSON response for diagnostic purposes.

 ---
-## Sensor
+### Sensor
 |Color 		| Purpose	|
 |-------	| -------	|
 |Red 		|Power		|